ncandaffio/Project3/README.md

 # Project3

-We will be scraping election data by congresionaly district and visualizing it on a map and with some other visualizations.
+Public perception is that politics are more divisive than ever, but is this truly the case?
+Using election data by congressional districts, we aim to show geographically if districts that were more moderate in the past have been moving more to the extremes.
+We will be using leaflet to visualize the districts and show them as darker or lighter shades of red or blue.
-The users will be able to select which election they want to view and the visualizations will update dynamically.
+The user will be able to select different election years so see the changes.